-The original article was published in Cardiovascular Diabetology 2012 11:77
+The Original investigation to this article has been published in Cardiovascular Diabetology 2012 11:77

 After publication of our work, we have noticed some inadvertent errors in the article.
 We deeply regret that these occurred and are hereby presenting corrections.